-Overview of Male Pattern Baldness Treatment Options
+Male Pattern Baldness Treatment Options and Male Baldness Cure

 With hair transplantation, the results are permanent, and is consider the best treatment for male pattern baldness because it offers very little risk in terms of infection from more invasive procedures and the anesthesia used in these procedures.

 Topicals and prescriptions are temporary and must be used for the remainder of their lives.
 Minoxidil (Rogaine®) is a topical solution available over-the-counter and is effective only for certain areas of the scalp.
 The prescription oral medication, Propecia® (finasteride), is effective in the initial stages of hair loss and must be continued to maintain the results.
 It is important to note that Propecia® is only available to men as it can have negative effects on the female reproductive system.

 Hair Restoration Via Hair Transplants